Davedon200/Davedon200/README.md

 Here are some things about me to get you started:

 - 🔭 I’m currently working on a bill payment app.
-- 🌱 I’m currently learning Typescript.
+- 🌱 I’m currently learning ReactNative.
 - 👯 I’m looking to collaborate on amazing projects please hit me up.
 - 📫 How to reach me: my social are above...
 - 😄 Pronouns: he/him.